 (Heathrow Terminal 4 Building)

 #1 Heathrow Airport Many North Americans will fly into Heathrow, so we’ll start there.
 From Heathrow you can take the Heathrow Express train to Paddington Station.
 The trip costs £37 for the round-trip and takes 15 minutes from Terminals 2 and 3.
 (Please note: those prices are for online bookings: it’s higher if you buy your tickets on the train or at the station.
-And it’s pain to do it: just book online!
+And it’s a pain to do: just book online!
 It’s easy, and you print your tickets at home.)

 (Heathrow Express train: nice and modern!)

 This is a nice, quick way to get into town, but Paddington Station isn’t where most people end up staying, so you’d have to connect with the Tube from there.
 There are, however, some good hotel/B&B options around Paddington, though, so you might want to stay here to save time.

 #2 Gatwick Airport This will be the other main arrival point for most North Americans.
 From here, you can take the Gatwick Express train to Victoria Station.
 The round-trip fare is £31.60, and it’s an “any time ticket“, meaning you can take any train you want, both ways.
 The trip takes about 30 minutes.
 I would again recommend that you book online and print your ticket at home.

 Victoria Station is close to many of the top tourist attractions in London (Buckingham Palace, Big Ben, Houses of Parliament) and there are a lot of hotels and B&Bs in this area, so it’s a prime place to stay.
 And if you are planning on seeing the play Wicked while you’re in town, you couldn’t be closer: the theatre is RIGHT NEXT to the station!